JPCodeCraft/AlbionFreeMarketTutorials/tutorials/flipper/FlipperTutorial.md

 - All taxes and fess are calculated automatically.
 - You can load prices from The Albion Online Data Project, chossing one or more Buy Locations, as well as none to average them all out.
 - There are 3 types of prices that can be loadded:
   - Buy Order: this loads up the highest buy order price from AODP.
-It'll automatically add setup fee when calculating profits.
+It'll automatically add a setup fee when calculating profits.
 Use this if you're setting up buy orders for your upgrade items.
   - Sell Order: this loads up the lowest sell order price from AODP.
-There's no setup fee, since this is an insta buy from the market.
+There's no setup fee, since this is an insta-buy from the market.
-  - Average Price: this loads up the average trade value for the giben number of days.
-By design, we add setup fee to this, since it's hard to insta buy for the average price.
+  - Average Price: this loads up the average trade value for the given number of days.
+By design, we add setup fee to this, since it's hard to insta-buy for the average price.
 - You can save your prices to the database and reload them anytime.
 Attention: saving is never automatic, you must click the save button.

 ### Upgrade Items Available Amount